DanielRoeven/danielroeven.com/src/markdown/cybersketch.md

 ![Cars created in CyberSketch](./img/cybersketch/cars.jpg)

-Furthermore, the participants evaluated our system with the [Microsoft product reaction cards](https://en.wikipedia.org/wiki/Microsoft_Reaction_Card_Method_(Desirability_Testing)), to determine the UX and desirability.
+Furthermore, the participants evaluated our system with the [Microsoft reaction cards](https://en.wikipedia.org/wiki/Microsoft_Reaction_Card_Method_(Desirability_Testing)), to determine the UX and desirability.
 Positive adjectives they used to describe our system were:

 <blockquote>
 "Straightforward, Clean, Engaging, Entertaining, Approachable, Creative"